BeamMW/docs-gitbook/core-tech/How-to-build.md

     git submodule update --init --recursive
     ```

-## Branch convention
-1. We use `master` branch for development.
-1. To be able to connect to `testnet` you have to checkout `testnet` branch
-1. To be able to connect to `mainnet` you have to checkout `mainnet` branch

 ## CMake options
 Beam uses CMake to generate a build.
 Beam has several options to say how to build the project, which feature to turn ON/OFF.
-T
 Please, look reference to root `CMakeLists.txt` file.

 # Windows